 Do Your Homework Before You Buy

-It’s crucial to add up all the costs of potential renovations before you put a down payment on a home.
-And don’t let the dreamy idea of just wanting your own home get in the way.
-This isn’t the time to go easy on your potential property investment.
-Instead, it’s all about being brutal before you buy.
-And doing so may actually pay off in the long run.
-Otherwise, you may end up in your own version of “The Money Pit” movie.
+It’s crucial to add up all the costs of potential renovations before you buy a fixer-upper house.
+You don’t want the dream of wanting your own home to cloud your judgment about the work that’s needed.
+If you don’t do a deep dive on pricing before you buy, you may end up in your own version of “The Money Pit” movie.

-Like Inman says, assess the upfront cost and add up all potential material and labor needs — think both big and small, like plumbers, electricians, carpenters, all the way down to any new doorknobs you’ll buy along the way.
+• Assess the upfront cost of the home and add up all potential material and labor needs — think both big and small, like plumbers, electricians, carpenters, all the way down to any new doorknobs you’ll buy along the way.
 Then, subtract that from the home’s renovated market value.
-Inman suggests subtracting a further 5% to 10% for unforeseen costs, and that number is what you should consider offering.
+Would this still be a profitable venture?

 Preparing to Invest in Home Renovations